masak/git-btree/README.md

 A child branch is defined as _stale_ when its parent branch has been rebased away from the child branch.

-Note in passing that only branches on level 2 and deeper can be stale, because `master` cannot be rebased against anything.
+Note in passing that only branches on level 2 and deeper can be stale, because `master` cannot be rebased against anything. (_Update_: This is not quite correct; in a workflow that allows committing directly to master, _and_ a (rare) circumstance where you've (1) committed to `master` without pushing, (2) branched from `master` and committed to that branch, (3) rebased the local parts of master, your branch is now stale.
+Rare as it is, this is something we should absolutely support.)

 In the case of the commit history above, the tool would output this: